HamedFathi/Replay/README.md

 |⟿4        | Whitespace More     |  Adding {N} whitespace |
 | ⌫8       | Backspace More      | Delete {N} characters to the left of the cursor |
 | ⭯6       | Pause More      | Pause for {N} seconds |

+If you set `0` for the count, the extension automatically consider it as `1`.
 ### Commands

 |  | Name | Description |